-A common theme among early adopters of video in B2B manufacturing has been to produce videos highlighting their equipment—showcasing machinery working while some dance music plays in the background.
+A common theme among early adopters of video in B2B manufacturing was to produce videos highlighting their equipment—showcasing machinery working while dance music plays in the background.
 And while they might be nice to dance to, the main problem with these videos is they do not provide meaningful information for buyers to make a decision to engage with a salesperson.

-While the production, distribution, and messaging of valuable sales video content incorporates creative elements, B2B sales videos should mimic the industry's more traditional B2B buying process.
+While the production, distribution, and messaging of valuable sales video content incorporates creative elements, B2B sales videos should mimic the manufacturing industry's more traditional B2B buying process.
 And that sales process involves people explaining what is going on with the showcased machines, with respect to not only features and functions but also how the machines will benefit the organization and its employees.
-What problems does the machine solve?
+The bottom line?
+Prospects want to know: What problems does the machine solve?

 More and more B2B manufacturing videos now include the actual engineers and technical teams explaining their products and services on camera.
 They’re most often standing next to the machine they’re describing, or cutting to B-roll of their manufacturing process while their voice-over explains what's going on.
 This is far more informative and engaging than a repetitive dance track because it’s actually conveying valuable material that would most likely be missed through visuals alone.